webcaetano/jinx/README.md

 - [ ] Make a gh-page with Examples
 - [ ] Create API for load AS Plugins and SWC from [NPM](https://www.npmjs.com)

 Any ideias?
 Issues?
-Have some improvment?
+Have some improvement?
 Please help us, and make part of this API. :+1:

 ---------------------------------